-- Choose a map projection from the menu, or type in the Search box to filter the projection list.
+- On the Projection tab, choose a map projection from the menu, or type in the Search box to filter the projection list.
 You can search using the full or partial name of the projection or its well-known ID (WKID).

 You can edit information such as the linear unit, the geographic coordinate system, and the datum.

 - Click OK to apply the change.

 The change takes effect immediately on the active mapboard and is also applied to the map in the downloaded output.

 Layers won't display in the map if they cannot be projected to the chosen projection or if they cannot be viewed at the scale after projection.
 Raster data, including raster basemaps, tiled imagery layers, and WMTS layers cannot be reprojected.

 To restore a projection to its original state, click Reset.